leekchan/timeutil/README.md

 ## TODO

 * Locale support
-* Strptime - a function which returns a Date parsed according to a format string
+* Strptime - a function which returns a time.Date parsed according to a format string
 * Auto date parser - a generic string parser which is able to parse most known formats to represent a date
 * And other useful features...